RICS Homebuyer Service

 This report is ideal for providing you with detailed information on the most urgent or serious issues with your potential purchase.
 The defects of your property will be highlighted, so this means you'll be able to judge the value of your purchase in line with any budget you may need for future works.

-Hugh James Surveyors are fully qualified member of the Royal Institution of Chartered Surveyors (RICS) and vastly experienced in undertaking RICS Homebuyer reports.
+The Principal of Hugh James Surveyors is a fully qualified member of the Royal Institution of Chartered Surveyors (RICS) and vastly experienced in undertaking RICS Homebuyer reports.
 Instructing Hugh James Surveyors to undertake a survey on your property could help you avoid unexpected costly repair bills in the future and will allow you to make an informed decision regarding your property purchase.

 Residential Building Surveys